-MPA 500 Introduction to Public Administration Theory and Practice 3 credits explore the practical application of concepts to current issues to the field of public administration.
+MPA 500 Introduction to Public Administration Theory and Practice

 This course is an introduction to the study and practice of Public Administration.
-This course will provide an overview of the field of public administration, focusing on the functional roles of public administration in the political process.
+It will provide an overview of the field of public administration, focusing on the functional roles of public administration in the political process.
 It will introduce students to concepts and practices in public administration, focusing on accountability and performance.
-Additionally, this course will
+Additionally, this course will explore the practical application of concepts to current issues to the field of public administration.